 The Great Plains provide a treasure trove of tough but beautiful native plants.
 These plants are adapted to surviving extremes of temperatures and moisture as well as grazing animals.
 They favor well-drained, not-too-rich soils with a neutral to alkaline pH.
 Their natural climatic precipitation arrives during the winter, spring and sporadically during the heat of the summer months.

-Another outstanding succulent from the plains is the everblooming, magenta-flowered Talinum calycinum.
+Another outstanding succulent from the plains is the everblooming, magenta-flowered Phemerosa calycinum (Talinum), also known as Fame Flower.
 This quirky little native's odd behavior is an excellent example of why some folks avoid native plants, thinking they are too hard to grow—but it's actually a showy, easy-to-grow plant once you understand its needs.
 I recommend it to everybody.

 Talinum likes dry, sandy or sandy/loam soils.
 It is very slow to wake from its winter slumber, waiting until the late spring frosts have past.
 It also withers (goes dormant) before frost, using short days as its dormancy trigger.
 If you didn't know better you would think the plant either died suddenly in the fall or didn't make it through the winter.
 However it easily survives the cold winters as a shallow rooted succulent crown (stem at the junction of the roots and above ground stem) that looks like a fat twig.
 Be patient in the spring because it returns to get bigger and showier every year.

-The Great Plants for the Great Plains program sponsored by the Nebraska Statewide Arboretum and supported by NE nurseries that grow and propagate new finds is an excellent program devoted to bringing natives for the plains into cultivation.
+The Great Plants for the Great Plains program, sponsored by the Nebraska Statewide Arboretum, and supported by Nebraska Extension nurseries that grow and propagate new finds, is an excellent program devoted to bringing natives for the plains into cultivation.